FriendsOfVictoire/VictoireWidgetPictureComparatorBundle/README.md

 ##What is the purpose of this bundle

-This bundle implements the [codyhouse picture comparison slider] (https://codyhouse.co/gem/css-jquery-image-comparison-slider/)
+This bundle implements the [zurb twentytwenty picture comparison slider] (http://zurb.com/playground/twentytwenty)

 ##Set Up Victoire